DETAILED ACTION

 It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to have the SRS configuration information include an extended number of SRS resources within one SRS resource set that is based on a number of simultaneous active UE antenna panels for improved SRS transmissions.

-Re claim 40, Matsumura teaches of one or more non-transitory computer-readable media (NTCRM) (Paragraphs 0329 – 0330) having instructions, stored thereon, that when executed by one or more processors of a user equipment (UE) (#221, Fig.13) configure the UE to: receive configuration information (Abstract, Paragraphs 0093 and 0145, 0149 and 0290 – 0291) for physical uplink control channel (PUCCH) transmission (Paragraphs 0077 – 0078, 0091, 0093, 0178 and 0261) using multiple antenna panels (multi-panel transmission, Paragraphs 0087 – 0093); determine, based on the configuration information indicating of simultaneous PUCCH transmission from multiple antenna panels, wherein a first PUCCH and a second PUCCH are to be transmitted (Paragraphs 0149 and 0290 – 0291) without dropping either the first PUCCH or the second PUCCH (since both PUCCHs are transmitted there would be no dropping of either transmissions, Paragraphs 0149 and 0290 – 0291); transmit a first PUCCH on a first antenna panel based on the configuration information (Figures 2 – 3, Paragraphs 0091 – 0115); and transmit a second PUCCH on a second antenna panel based on the configuration information (Figures 2 – 3, Paragraphs 0091 – 0115), wherein the second PUCCH is at least partially overlapped in time with the first PUCCH (Figures 5A – 5B and Paragraph 0155), and wherein the first and second PUCCHs are transmitted simultaneously via the first and second antenna panels (Paragraphs 0145 and 0178) without prioritization-based dropping of either the first PUCCH or the second PUCCH (since both PUCCHs are transmitted there would be no dropping of either transmissions, Paragraphs 0145, 0149, 0178 and 0290 – 0291).
-Matsumura does not specifically teach of the configuration information indicating that simultaneous PUCCH transmission from multiple antenna panels is enabled.
+Re claim 40, Matsumura teaches of one or more non-transitory computer-readable media (NTCRM) (Paragraphs 0329 – 0330) having instructions, stored thereon, that when executed by one or more processors of a user equipment (UE) (#221, Fig.13) configure the UE to: receive configuration information (Abstract, Paragraphs 0093 and 0145, 0149 and 0290 – 0291) for physical uplink control channel (PUCCH) transmission (Paragraphs 0077 – 0078, 0091, 0093, 0178 and 0261) using multiple antenna panels (multi-panel transmission, Paragraphs 0087 – 0093); determine, based on the configuration information indicating of simultaneous PUCCH transmission from multiple antenna panels, wherein a first PUCCH and a second PUCCH are to be transmitted (Paragraphs 0149 and 0290 – 0291) without dropping either the first PUCCH or the second PUCCH (since both PUCCHs are transmitted there would be no dropping of either transmissions, Paragraphs 0149 and 0290 – 0291); transmit a first PUCCH on a first antenna panel based on the configuration information (Figures 2 – 3, Paragraphs 0091 – 0115); and transmit a second PUCCH on a second antenna panel based on the configuration information (Figures 2 – 3, Paragraphs 0091 – 0115), wherein the second PUCCH is at least partially overlapped in time with the first PUCCH (Figures 5A – 5B and Paragraph 0155), wherein the first and second PUCCHs are transmitted simultaneously via the first and second antenna panels (Paragraphs 0145 and 0178) without prioritization-based dropping of either the first PUCCH or the second PUCCH (since both PUCCHs are transmitted there would be no dropping of either transmissions, Paragraphs 0145, 0149, 0178 and 0290 – 0291).
+Matsumura does not specifically teach of the configuration information indicating that simultaneous PUCCH transmission from multiple antenna panels is enabled, wherein the first PUCCH is configured with a first PUCCH format and the second PUCCH is configured with a second PUCCH format different from the first PUCCH format; wherein a prioritization-based collision handling rule is applied for PUCCH transmissions occurring on a same antenna panel.

-GO teaches of determining, based on the configuration information indicating that simultaneous PUCCH transmission from multiple antenna panels is enabled, that a first PUCCH and a second PUCCH are to be transmitted without dropping either the first PUCCH or the second PUCCH (if simultaneous transmission is indicated, no dropping occurs, Paragraph 0316).
+GO teaches of determining, based on the configuration information indicating that simultaneous PUCCH transmission from multiple antenna panels is enabled, that a first PUCCH and a second PUCCH are to be transmitted without dropping either the first PUCCH or the second PUCCH (if simultaneous transmission is indicated, no dropping occurs, Paragraph 0316) and wherein a prioritization-based collision handling rule is applied for PUCCH transmissions occurring on a same antenna panel (Paragraphs 0013 – 0022).

-Re claim 41, Matsumura and GO teach all the limitations of claim 40, as well as Matsumura teaches of wherein the configuration information indicates a mapping of frequency resources (frequency domain resource assignment field, Paragraph 0107).
-However, Matsumura and GO do not specifically teach of wherein the configuration information indicates a mapping between frequency resources and the respective first and second antenna panels for PUCCH transmission.
+Re claim 41, Matsumura, GO and GO(2) teach all the limitations of claim 40, as well as Matsumura teaches of wherein the configuration information indicates a mapping of frequency resources (frequency domain resource assignment field, Paragraph 0107).
+However, Matsumura, GO and GO(2) do not specifically teach of wherein the configuration information indicates a mapping between frequency resources and the respective first and second antenna panels for PUCCH transmission.

 Yuan teaches of configuration information that indicates a mapping between frequency resources and the respective first and second antenna panels for PUCCH transmission (Figures 3A – 3C and Paragraphs 0170 – 0175).